GabrielAnguita/portfolio/README.md

 - `portfolio.py`: Contains the main implementation of the Portfolio class and related classes.
 - `pyproject.toml`: Poetry configuration file with project metadata and dependencies.
 - `tests.py`: A few tests.
+- `examples.py`: Examples.

 ## Usage

 To run the example calculations:

 ```
-poetry run python portfolio.py
+poetry run python examples.py
 ```

-This will execute the `run_examples()` function in `portfolio.py`, which demonstrates the usage of the Portfolio class with sample data.
+This will execute the `run_examples()` function in `examples.py`, which demonstrates the usage of the Portfolio class with sample data.

 ## Testing

 To run tests:

 ```
-poetry run pytest
+poetry run pytest tests.py
 ```

 ## Implementation Details